 Day 2: Explore Historical Rome

 On day two, check out the historical sites in central Rome.
 What better way to start your day than to enjoy a quick authentic Italian espresso (you won’t find any Starbucks here!) and make your way to the Trevi Fountain.
-Visitors swamp this famous fountain in the afternoon, so it’s best to do this in the morning.
+Visitors swamp this famous fountain in the afternoon, so it’s best to visit in the morning.

-From here, stroll down the whimsical narrow alleyways of Colonna and end up at the Pantheon.
+From there, stroll down the whimsical narrow alleyways of Colonna and end up at the Pantheon.
 This 2,000-year-old temple is impressive to see and is a true landmark of Roman history.
 If you want to tour the temple on the weekend, it is necessary to book in advance.
 Otherwise, you can buy your ticket on-site the day of.

 Make your way down Via dei Coronari and cross the ancient Ponte Sant’ Angelo bridge to arrive at the Castel Sant’ Angelo, a second-century castle and museum.
 Tour here, or walk down Via della Conciliazione to reach Vatican City.